Orders of Nikshych's Hopf algebra: On orders of forms

-Then $H_7$, as defined over the complex numbers, admits an order over a cyclotomic ring of integers.
-We wonder whether there exists a value of $p$ for which Nikshych's Hopf algebra $H_p$ does not admit an order over any cyclotomic ring of integers.
-More generally, we wonder whether there exists a complex semisimple Hopf algebra which admits an order over a number ring but not over any cyclotomic ring of integers.
+\begin{questions} Does there exist a value of $p$ for which Nikshych's Hopf algebra $H_p$, as defined over the complex numbers, does not admit an order over any cyclotomic ring of integers?
+More generally, does there exist a complex semisimple Hopf algebra which admits an order over a number ring but not over any cyclotomic ring of integers? \end{questions}